Power of Sale and Foreclosures

 Foreclosure is very different from the Power of Sales process.
 In foreclosure, the lender gets the title to the property and becomes the owner of the property, with no obligation to sell the property or to account to the borrower.
 Foreclosure cases take longer to resolve and have a more complex procedure and give the borrower the right to ask for a judicial sale or the opportunity to redeem the mortgage.
 The property’s title passes to the lender after the completion of the foreclosure process.
 The borrower has no right to receive any sale proceeds from the property in the future.

-Skilled legal representation with personalized solution and advice is recommended for resolving power of sale and foreclosure situations.
+Skilled legal representation with personalized solutions and advice is recommended for resolving power of sale and foreclosure situations.